 - Requests for Admission

-- Oral Deposition before a certified shorthand (court) reporter
+- Oral Deposition before a certified shorthand (court) reporter (generally, the most expensive device because of the reporter’s fees)

 - Deposition Subpoena for Production of Business Records